April 13, 5-7 pm

 My artistic practice mainly consists of drawing, photography, and digital illustrations.
 I am drawn to making images based on nature, animals, and fantasy.
 I do this because I have always enjoyed being out in nature, seeing animals, and reading mythology, all of which feel whimsical to me.

-When I make photos, I try to avoid disrupting my subjects, opting to use either a macro lens or a telephoto lens that allows me to capture close-up images from a distance.
+When I take photos, I try to avoid disrupting my subjects, opting to use either a macro lens or a telephoto lens that allows me to capture close-up images from a distance.
 I appreciate seeing things in detail and observing aspects of my subject that are hidden when viewed with the naked eye.
 I find inspiration for my compositions when I am outside.
 Hiking is one of my favorite activities to do outdoors because I am surrounded by nature, with many opportunities to find animals or plants that are visually compelling through their colors and patterns.

 My drawings often consist of skulls, animals, plants, and characters.
 I appreciate the macabre and the darker aspects.
 I find inspiration for drawing through nature as well.
 Most of my works have some sort of nature theme in them, whether it be through small details or colors.
 One example of the macabre shown in my exhibit is my work, Skull with Flowers, which combines a cat skull and roses.
 Nature is prevalent in the works Chained Rabbit, Snake with Flowers and Juvenile Blue Jay.